Become an Environmentally Aware Diver this Earth Day

 Although Earth Day is only one day per year, we should really be focusing on these issues all year round.
 As divers and snorkelers, we are the ones who witness first-hand the devastating effects of coral bleaching, destructive fishing practises, plastic pollution and irresponsible divers.

-Most divers and snorkelers tend to be already be quite environmentally conscious, however there are always more ways that we can improve our impact on the oceans.
+Most divers and snorkelers tend to already be quite environmentally conscious, however, there are always more ways that we can improve our impact on the oceans.
 Here is a list of simple things you can do to help preserve the marine environment for future generations.

 Choose Environmentally Friendly Dive Operations

 These are the companies you should be diving with.
-Unfortunately there are a number of dive schools out there whose only priority is to make money.
-Luckily for us, it is quite easy to spot these companies from a far.
+Unfortunately, there are a number of dive schools out there whose only priority is to make money.
+Luckily for us, it is quite easy to spot these companies from afar.
 Those dive shops that are offering the absolute cheapest prices to attract customers tend to be the ones who give back the least to the aquatic world that they rely on.
-They have very little profit margin to put any money into environmental projects, and normally these are the companies who will ignore major environmental problems such as old boat engines that leave a rainbow trail of oil slick in their wake and are billowing acrid black smoke.
+They have a very small budget to put any money into environmental projects, and normally these are the companies who will ignore major environmental problems such as old boat engines that leave a rainbow trail of an oil slick in their wake and are billowing acrid black smoke.

 If you are at a dive location already, it is easy to find environmentally friendly dive companies by simply going in and asking them what environmental projects they take part in, and how frequently they participate.
 If you are sat at home and surfing the web for your next dive holiday, it is also quite easy to find the most eco-friendly dive companies.
 Any companies that participate in such environmental efforts are usually very happy to advertise it over social media or blog posts, and they are often members or supporters of environmental organisations such as Trash Hero or Green Fins.